devansh289/ReStartup/README.md

 A platform where you buy or sell different startups.

-Stay tuned for further updates.
+Stay tuned for further updates :))